An alexandrine reworking of the epic tale of Guillaume d’Angleterre.

 Prose presentation, with commentary, of the words of a number of saints and prophets.
 There are indications of an attempted presentation as dialogue.

-An anonymous prose translation of De misera humanae conditionis by Latin by Cardinal Lotario dei Segni, the future Pope Innocent III.
+An anonymous prose translation of De misera humanae conditionis by Cardinal Lotario dei Segni, the future Pope Innocent III.
+Incomplete at the end.